What Is Assumption of Risk?

 Primary Assumption of the Risk vs. Secondary Assumption of the Risk

 A defendant claims either a primary or secondary assumption of risk during their defense.
-With a primary assumption of risk, the defendant claims that they had no duty to protect the plaintiff’s wellbeing and that the plaintiff assumed all risk on their own.
-With a secondary assumption of risk, the defendant admits they were somewhat responsible for the wellbeing of the plaintiff but that the plaintiff was still aware of the risks involved and chose to undertake those risks anyway.
+With a primary assumption of risk, they assert that they had no duty to protect the plaintiff’s wellbeing.
+With a secondary assumption of risk, the defendant admits they were somewhat responsible.
+Regardless, the employee chose to do their job anyway.

 Primary Assumption of the Risk